Has Depression Gotten the Best of You?

 You may feel the dread of the stress of your life will never end.

-You may not know how to turn your depression around and this is when therapy may be helpful.
+You may not know how to turn your depression around.
+This is when therapy may be helpful.

 The Good News is that Depression Therapy Works!